 The EEOC is a federal governmental agency that enforces federal anti-discrimination laws.
 It is tasked with investigating charges of discrimination filed by workers, making determinations of whether or not discrimination occurred, and, in a limited number of cases, filing suit on behalf of employees.
 The EEOC enforces laws that protect employees from discrimination, harassment, or retaliation based on the following protected categories: race, color, religion, sex, pregnancy, sexual orientation and gender identity, national origin, disability, and genetic information.

 - Filing an EEOC Complaint in Tennessee: Nashville EEOC attorney Curt Masker recommends speaking with a legal professional before filing a charge of discrimination with the EEOC.

 A severance package usually refers to severance pay along with a severance agreement.
 A severance agreement is a contract between you and your employer that lays out the terms of your termination.
 Nearly all severance packages contemplate the same thing: In exchange for you releasing (aka waiving) your legal rights connected to the employment relationship, and making other binding promises, the company agrees to pay you exit money and benefits.
 Nashville severance package lawyer Curt Masker can ensure your severance is fair based on the market, industry, and specific facts of your situation.
 If it’s not, then Curt can negotiate a better deal on your behalf.Do You Have a Wrongful Termination Case?

 It’s time to fight back against unlawful treatment at work.
-Contact Nashville-based labor and employment attorney Curt for your Free Attorney Consultation at 866-931-0146 or online.
+Contact Nashville-based labor and employment attorney Curt for your Online Case Review at 866-931-0146 or online.

 - Wrongful Termination